SCOOP/STACK Midstream Developments. Pipeline Projects Driving Gas Prices. Challenge of Getting Water for Fracking12/20/2018

 Blue Mountain Midstream LLC Company operating in Merge play as well as in SCOOP and STACK plays, OK, continues to be a “fast-growing business”.
 Being a 100% subsidiary of the Riviera Resources, Inc., a recent spin-off from Linn Energy, Blue Mountain Midstream is said by David Rottino, Riviera’s president and CEO, during the recent company’s earnings call to remain one of its “tremendous growth assets”.

 Blue Mountain provides natural gas, crude oil and natural gas liquids service solutions in the mentioned area.
-(See this on Rextag's map below).
+(See this on Rextag's map above).